LizhongJin/StockTradingWithML/README.md

 The simple buy and hold strategy profit is 55.67%.

-We use a machine learning mechanism to do trading, and got profit of 76.94%.
-The legend of below figure:
+We use a machine learning mechanism to do trading, and get the profit of 76.94%.

+The legend of below figure is:
 1. Red: buy
 2. Green: sell
 3. Blue: hold
 ![Trading Diagram](https://github.com/LizhongJin/StockTradingWithML/blob/master/images/trading_1.png)